stom66/grav-theme-t2b5/README.md

     /path/to/grav/user/themes/t2bootstrap4

+# Setup

+To configure your site to use T2B4 you will need to do the following:

+* Edit `/user/config/system.yaml` to have the following properties:
+    * Set `theme:` setting to `theme: t2b4`.
+    * Set `absolute_urls:` setting to `absolute_urls: true`.
+* Clear the Grav cache.
+The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 ### Dependencies

 The t2b4 theme depends on the following plugins.
 If you install via GPM, you should be prompted to also install these plugins.